The Old Markets

 • Lots of steps to and from the hotel - so not suitable for those with limited mobility

-• An indoor pool only and the nearest beach is a 20-minute walk or a short boat ride away
+• No pool and the nearest beach is a 20-minute walk or a short boat ride away

 • Because of strict building restrictions, there are some quirky architectural features like sloping floors